guino/BazzDoorbell/README.md

 ```

 ##### Customization
-The objective with the process above was not to expose vulnerabilities or make it possible to 'hack' cameras, in fact the process above required me to physically access to the flash chip of the camera -- the whole point is to be able to customize the device to my specific needs, specifically to store/copy the video files on my NFS share.
+The objective with the process above was not to expose vulnerabilities or make it possible to 'hack' cameras, in fact the process above required me to physically access the flash chip of the camera -- the whole point is to be able to customize the device to my specific needs, specifically to store/copy the video files on my NFS share.
-With root access, the first thing to do is to secure any remote access to the camera so that it can't be hacked with known username/password combinations, so I went ahead and edited /etc/passwd to have username and passwords (hash) only known to me.
+With root access, the first thing to do is to secure any remote access to the camera so that it can't be hacked with known username/password combinations, so I went ahead and edited /etc/passwd to have a username and password (hash) only known to me.
 Unlike other cameras I have seen in the market this one actually uses a read-write memory mount which allows us to just modify and copy files to the built-in memory but those changes are lost on reboot (so my script has to re-apply them on every boot), no big deal.
 Once I verified my new telnet user/pass worked I went ahead and changed the passwordless telnet acces for a standard (password protected) telnet on my script.